bocadilloproject/bocadillo/docs/how-to/middleware.md

 ### Basic usage

-HTTP middleware can be created by subclassing from [`Middleware`][http middleware].
+HTTP middleware can be created by subclassing from [`Middleware`](/api/middleware.md#middleware).
 A bare-bones HTTP middleware looks like this:

 ```python
 from bocadillo import Middleware, Request, Response